 It’s not only freelancers who indulge in CTA overload.
 A promotional-product retail site I shop at has, as of this writing, two online chat tabs, one giant phone number, one coupon code link, a Shop Now button, and a field to enter a promo code all above the fold – plus a blinking light GIF.
 It’s hard to know where to look or what to do first.
 A competitor’s site, by contrast, is promoting a seasonal sale with one large button.
 There’s nothing pulling the viewer’s eye away from that big sale button above the fold.

 By making your CTAs easy to see, interesting to read, and appealing to potential customers, you should see better results from your marketing efforts.
-For more insights on creating compelling offers and tracking your marketing efforts, check out our post on boosting site traffic.A good CTA uses simple wording to encourage readers or viewers to take immediate action that will… Click To Tweet
+For more insights on creating compelling offers and tracking your marketing efforts, check out our post on boosting site traffic.A good CTA uses simple wording to encourage readers or viewers to take immediate action that will benefit them.
+Click To Tweet

 Respect your audience’s time and make the call-to-action process easy for them.
 Keep it simple, think about what you want each piece of your business content to do, and you should start seeing better results from your marketing efforts.